 12. Appointment of staff and consultants

-(1) The Commission may appoint such officers and employees, either full-time or part-time, as the board considers necessary to enable the Commission and the Corporation to carry out their respective functions.
+(1) The Commission may appoint such officers and employees, either full-time or part-time, as the board considers necessary to enable the Commission to carry out its functions.

 (2) Subject to any relevant order, award or agreement under the Industrial Relations Act 1979, the Commission may determine the remuneration and other terms and conditions of service of its officers and employees.